acopperlily/cats-on-demand/README.md

 ## Optimizations

-I would like to improve mobile responsiveness.
+I would like to add an option to keep the photo but change the text.

 ## Lessons Learned